Online Student Handbook

 NCAA Athletic Eligibility

 Students interested in participating in college athletics after high school need to be aware that additional academic courses are required for eligibility and not all courses are approved for NCAA eligibility.
 Student athletes must also register with the NCAA Eligibility Center, preferably during their junior year.
-Visit the NCAA Eligibility Center website and see the athletic director or your counselor for more information.
+Visit the NCAA Eligibility Center website and see the Athletic Director or your BHS Counselor for more information.

 Academic Deadlines